fancycade/tele/SPEC.md

 EXPERIMENTAL:

+Define records with type syntax.
+They are distinguished from tuples by having named fields.

+    type thing: #(a=int, b=int)

 See if this type of syntax is possible.

     a.a
     a.b

 Would run into issues where record type is not known.

+This could be solved with structural typing.
+The record type can be inferred by what field's are used.
+Or if it is ambiguous it doesn't matter because the correct field is used semantically anyways.
+The problem with structural typing with records is that in Erlang the record includes the first element atom as the record type name.
+Structural typing would have to ignore that.
+This might be okay since records are actually tuples anyways.

+Type annotations can be used to determine what type is actually used.

+This feature would need to know the current record types in scope for that module.
+When including erlang header files these would need to be parsed by the tele compiler.
+This could be similar to how Zig parses C header files.

 ### Pattern Matching